Amendments to the Constitution of Canada: Amendments to provincial constitutions

+Following Quebec's action, legislation passed by the Parliament of Québec in 2022 and by the parliament of Saskatchewan in 2023 purport to add sections 128Q.1 and section 90S.1 to the Constitution Act, 1867.
+Section 128Q.1 exempts members of Quebec's legislative assembly from the oath required by section 128 and section 90S.1 declares, among other things, that Saskatchewan has autonomy with respect to all matters falling under its exclusive jurisdiction.

 Debate

-Amending the Canadian Constitution is a topic of great debate in Canada.
-There seems to be general agreement among provincial governments that some parts of the Constitution need to be amended to deal with long-standing demands from many provinces.
+Amending the Canadian constitution is a topic of great debate in Canada.
+There seems to be general agreement among provincial governments that some parts of the constitution need to be amended to deal with long-standing demands from many provinces.
 There are demands by western provinces for a greater share of power at the federal level, and demands from Quebec for greater protection for its status as a distinct society.
 Quebec, in particular, has not formally agreed to the Constitution Act, 1982, although this does not affect the legal applicability of the Act.

 Nevertheless, agreement on details of amendments has been elusive.
-Further complicating attempts to amend the Constitution is the complexity of the procedure for doing so, which in most cases requires approval from both the federal government and two-thirds of the provincial governments representing at least 50 per cent of the population, and in some cases require the approval of the federal government and all ten provincial governments.
+Further complicating attempts to amend the constitution is the complexity of the procedure for doing so, which in most cases requires approval from both the federal government and two-thirds of the provincial governments representing at least 50 per cent of the population, and in some cases require the approval of the federal government and all ten provincial governments.